andrevidela/Research-report/Thesis/index.md

 _Tracing garbage collection_ (which we will refer to as “GC”) generally refers to algorithms of automatic memory management such as _mark & sweep_ or to runtimes using them such as the _Boehm-GC_[^21].
 The greatest benefit of garbage collection is that the burden of memory management is completely lifted from the programmer.
 But this feature is not always good news, the benefits come at the expense of predictability and control.

 Since the garbage collector runs automatically without any input from the programmer, there is no way to tell how often the garbage collector will run and for how long, just by looking at a program.
-What’s more, garbage collection does not happen instantly, some algorithms stop the execution of the program for an unknown amount of time in order to reclaim memory.
-And this process cannot be stoped or controlled.
-A number of programming patterns emerged as a result (Object-pool pattern) but instead of making programming easier, they exhibit a structure akin to manual memory management (mutate existing memory spaces, avoid memory leaks).
-Which is exactly what GC advertises to eliminate.
+What’s more, garbage collection does not happen instantly, some algorithms stop the execution of the program for an unknown amount of time to reclaim memory.
+And this process cannot be stopped or controlled.
+A number of programming patterns emerged as a result (Object-pool pattern), but instead of making programming easier, they exhibit a structure akin to manual memory management (mutate existing memory spaces, avoid memory leaks), which is exactly what GC advertises to eliminate.

 On the other hand, Rust \cite{rust} manages to remove all manual memory management, but it comes at the cost of a restricted programming model based on borrowing and lifetimes.
-Functions define lifetimes which ensure the arguments will not be freed during the execution of the function and avoid use-after-free errors.
+Functions define lifetimes that ensure the arguments will not be freed during the execution of the function and avoid use-after-free errors.
 Borrowing and move semantics are very close to linear type semantics and ensure no two mutable pointers are being accessed at the same time on the same memory space.
-This programming practice might seem a bit foreign at a cursory look, but in fact it is similar to what is considered good programming practice in manual memory management programming languages like C++.
+This programming practice might seem a bit foreign at a cursory look, but in fact, it is similar to what is considered good programming practice in manual memory management programming languages like C++.

 Finally, _reference counting_ describes an automatic memory management system that tracks how many references runtime variables have.
-The runtime does this by pairing each heap-allocated value with a _counter_ that will be incremented every time the value is shared, and decremented every time the value is consumed.
+The runtime does this by pairing each heap-allocated value with a _counter_ that will be incremented every time the value is shared and decremented every time the value is consumed.
 Once the counter reaches 0, the value is freed.
-This, guarantees the maximum amount of memory is always available since objects are deleted immediately at the end of their lifetime, instead of having to wait for the garbage collector to delete them.
+This guarantees the maximum amount of memory is always available since objects are deleted immediately at the end of their lifetime, instead of having to wait for the garbage collector to delete them.
 While appealing, this approach has multiple shortcomings compared to garbage collection:

-- It still has a runtime cost, since each dereferencing and aliasing induce a decrement/increment operation.
+- It still has a runtime cost, since each dereferencing and aliasing induces a decrement/increment operation.
-- Typical implementation do not support reference cycles which introduce memory leaks.
+- A typical implementation does not support reference cycles, which may introduce memory leaks.
 - The memory management is not completely removed from the control of the user since they now need to pay attention to cycles and lifetimes.

 This list might look discouraging at first glance, but we have a solution to provide for each one of them.

 While it is true that reference counting incurs a runtime cost, there are a lot of opportunities for optimisations.
-Not all aliasing and not all dereferencing needs to lead to an increment or decrement operations.
+Not all aliasing and not all dereferencing needs to lead to an increment or decrement operation.
 As for cycles, Idris2 being a functional programming language, there are very few opportunities to construct cyclical data structures.

-As for the last shortcoming of reference counting, the following sections will focus on how to address manual memory management in a reference counted runtime leveraging quantitative types.
+As for the last shortcoming of reference counting, the following sections will focus on how to address manual memory management in a reference-counted runtime leveraging quantitative types.
 This will not remove the need for thinking about memory management, but it will make memory management a _linearity error_ rather than an invisible property of programs.
 Finally, encouraging users to think about memory management need not be a bad thing.
 Such a powerful link between quantities and memory could make Idris2 competitive with other commercial programming language and even systems programming.

 ### Putting Everything Together: Linearity and Reference Counting

 \label{subsec:linear-ref-counting}

-The idea of mapping linear usage to reference counting isn’t new\cite{linear_ref_count}, but with QTT, we can have a much greater control over the semantics of the semiring we use in order to make it correspond precisely with the behaviour of our runtime.
+The idea of mapping linear usage to reference counting isn’t new\cite{linear_ref_count}, but with QTT, we can have much greater control over the semantics of the semiring we use to make it correspond precisely with the behaviour of our runtime.

 _Counting immutable beans_\cite{immutable_beans} shows us how effective reference counting can be in a purely functional programming language.
 Their intuition and heuristics lead to performant code without affecting the source language.
 Using QTT we can improve this approach in two regards:

 - Make the semantics of reference counting explicit in the type
 - Remove the need for heuristics and formalise them in the type-system

-Those two points mean basically the same thing, in order to illustrate this, let us take an example they use, `makePairOf`:
+Those two points mean the same thing; to illustrate this, let us take an example they use, `makePairOf`:

 ```haskell
 makePairOf : a -> (a, a)